 - Your identity is the complete visual system: logo, colors, typography, personality, values

-- Guidelines document how to apply that identity consistently
+- Guidelines document how to apply that identity consistently across teams and channels

 - Identity comes first through strategic design work; guidelines follow to document proper usage

-| Aspect | Brand Identity | Brand Guidelines |
+| Aspect | Brand identity | Brand guidelines |

 |---|---|---|